Microsoft text-to-speech voices

 The Microsoft text-to-speech voices are speech synthesizers provided for use with applications that use the Microsoft Speech API (SAPI) or the Microsoft Speech Server Platform.

 There are client, server, and mobile versions of Microsoft text-to-speech voices.
-Client voices are shipped with Windows operating systems; server voices are available for download for use with server applications such as Speech Server, Lync etc. for both Windows client and server platforms, and mobile voices are often shipped with more recent versions.
+Client voices are shipped with Windows operating systems; server voices are available for download for use with server applications such as Speech Server, Lync, etc.; and mobile voices were designed to be used for mobile versions of Windows.

 Voices

 Windows 2000 and Windows XP

 A speech sample of Microsoft Sam (SAPI 5 version).

-This example uses a variation of "The quick brown fox jumps over the lazy dog" panagram, followed by a demonstration of the "soy/soi" glitch that is exclusive to Sam.
+This example uses a variation of "Microsoft Compressor stall" panagram, followed by a demonstration of the "soy/soi" glitch that is exclusive to Sam.

-Microsoft Sam is the default text-to-speech male voice in Microsoft Windows 2000 and Windows XP.
+Microsoft Sam is the default text-to-v speech male voice in Microsoft Windows 2000 and Windows XP.
 It is used by Narrator, the screen reader program built into the operating system.

-Microsoft Mike and Microsoft Mary are optional male and female voices respectively, available for download from the Microsoft website.
+Microsoft Mike and Microsoft —Mary are optional male and female voices respectively, available for download from the Microsoft website.
 Michael and Michelle are also optional male and female voices licensed by Microsoft from Lernout & Hauspie, and are available through Microsoft Office XP and Microsoft Office 2003 or Microsoft Reader.
 The SAPI 5.1 SDK also includes an additional voice for testing purposes known as "Sample TTS Voice", which utilizes recorded voice samples for use with the text-to-speech engine using a predefined set of words rather than synthesized speech.

 There have been both SAPI 4 and SAPI 5 versions of these text-to-speech voices that were released.
 These two versions are different from each other in terms of the speech patterns, pronunciation of certain words, and changes to some words spoken by the text-to-speech engine.
 SAPI 4 voices are only available on Windows 2000 and later Windows NT-based operating systems.
 Redistributable versions of the SAPI 4 voices were available for download on Windows 9x operating systems, however they are no longer offered from the Microsoft website.
 While the SAPI 5 versions of Microsoft Mike and Microsoft Mary are only downloadable as a Merge Module, the installable versions may be installed on end users' systems by speech applications such as Microsoft Reader.
 The "Sample TTS Voice" test voice was only ever distributed in the SAPI 5 format.